How Do You Stay Positive in the Winter?

-	Of all the habits to be happy, the research on this one is the most fascinating.
+Of all the happy winter habits, the research on this one is the most fascinating.
 Even though we instinctively vote to spend money on ourselves, the facts show that giving to others makes us much happier.

-In the book Give and Take they describe one example:
+In the book Give and Take the author describes one example: